dingherself/130/syllabus.md

 - Identify the view the author is defending and the argument they are offering in support of their view (be careful to distinguish passages where the author is speaking for themself and where they are explaining another author’s view or considering objections!), and write down thoughts and questions in the margin as you react to each step in the argument.
 - Ask yourself if you think what the author is saying is not only plausible but well-argued.
 If not, think about why not: Is it because the author’s argument relies on a false premise, or is it because the author’s reasoning is fallacious?
 Is there a more plausible or more arguable way of formulating the point the author hopes to make?
 Are there countervailing considerations, alternative positions, or further complications that the author fails to take into account?
 Even if you agree with the author, try to anticipate objections that other readers may reasonably raise and think about how you can respond to them on the author’s behalf.

 For this class, I will use in-class activities (which will be graded on a check-plus/check/check-minus/fail basis) to establish a baseline participation grade, and then move up or down taking into account preparation, engagement, contribution, and [respect for others](#respect-support-and-care-for-one-another).
-Class participation will make up 15% of your final grade.
+Class participation will make up 10% of your final grade.

 ### Course lexicon

 Throughout this semester, please keep a running lexicon of the technical terms that we encounter in both our readings and our class discussions.
-Feel free to just jot them down in your notes as you go, though the versions that you turn in should be typed and cleaned up.
+Feel free to just jot them down in your notes as you go, though the versions that you turn in should be typed and cleaned up, and it should include not only a list of terms but their definitions/explanations (verbal or visual).

-I will ask everybody to turn in a midterm version of their lexicon.
-This midterm version is merely a progress check and will not be graded; however, failure to turn one in on time will be penalized by up to a full letter grade (10%) on the final version.
+I will ask everybody to turn in a partial version of their lexicon after each of the first two parts of the class.
+This is merely a progress check and will not be graded; however, failure to turn both in on time will be penalized by up to a full letter grade (10%) on the final version.

-The final version of the lexicon should be comprehensive and will make up 15% of your final grade.
+The final version of the lexicon you turn in at the end of the course should be comprehensive and will make up 10% of your final grade.

-### Shorties
+### Exams

-For three classes this semester, you will be asked to write a short discussion post responding to that day’s readings.
-These “shorties” are a beloved tradition of Arizona Philosophy.
-They should ideally be 150–250 words, and definitely no more than 500 words (for reference, this subsection on shorties is just about 250 words).
-They are due to the [D2L discussion board](https://d2l.arizona.edu/d2l/le/1453095/discussions/List) **by noon the day before the class**.
-You may choose any three classes to write shorties for, as long as you do at least one of them before the midterm version of the course lexicon is due and at least one after.

-The purpose of the shorties is threefold: they invite you to critically engage with the readings, offer low-stakes opportunities for you to learn to do philosophy through writing, and will inform and shape our discussions in class.
-The shorties are not summaries.
-Instead, try to raise a question (and consider how the author might wish to answer it!), motivate a puzzle or a worry, defend a view against a worry, connect the reading to an idea or argument we discussed previously, or apply it to a current context, a historical event, or your own lived experience and see how it holds up.
-If there are two or more readings for a given class, you may choose to either focus on one of them or reflect on a broader theme/common thread.
+There will be an exam after each part of the class.
+Study guides, including possible essay prompts, will be distributed in advance.
+The last exam is not comprehensive, and will be of the same format as the other two exams.

-The best of your three shorties will account for 5% of your final grade, and the other two each another 2.5%.
+These three exams will each account for 20% of your final grade.

-### Objection-reply essays

-The tradition of philosophy that now dominates English-speaking philosophy departments (often called “analytic philosophy”) is done characteristically in an *objection-reply style*.
-In this class, we will practice writing two short essays (2–3 pages each) in that style.
-These essays also offer opportunities to apply what  you have learned in class to current issues in ways that build on but go beyond our discussions.
-I will circulate prompts and instructions in advance.

-The better of your two objection-reply essays will make up 20% of your final grade, and the other one another 10%.

 ### Final project

 You are required to complete a final project for this course.
 This can be either a traditional final paper or an equally substantial creative project of your choosing---for example, you might want to make a zine, create educational materials on an issue, write a play, design a board game, draft a short story or a piece of public writing, script and produce a video essay, record a mini-album, publish a podcast episode, curate an exhibit, build a website or an application, reenact a story or a moment, imagine an alternative history, illustrate an argument or debate, or profile a community member (really, the sky’s the limit!).
 My hope is that the flexibility of the format will allow you to further engage with our course materials in a way that suits and reflects your own interests.

-While I will provide prompts for both the paper and open options, you are also more than welcome to work with me to craft your own---if this is something you would like to do, please meet with me **by Thursday, November 14** to discuss your ideas.
+While I will provide prompts for both the paper and open options, you are also more than welcome to work with me to craft your own—if this is something you would like to do, please meet with me **by Wednesday, April 23** to discuss your idea.
 If we can both see a workable final project, I will then ask you to write up a short project proposal to finalize it.
 You are not required to get my permission or submit a proposal if you decide to pursue one of the pre-circulated prompts.
-Either way, the final project is due **by 11:59pm on Tuesday, December 17**.
+Either way, the final project is due **by 11:59pm on Thursday, May 15**.

-The final project will make up 30% of your final grade.
+The final project will make up 20% of your final grade.

 ## Honors Credit

-If you would like to take this class for honors credit, please contact me as early as possible—and definitely **by Thursday, September 12**—to discuss it.
+If you would like to take this class for honors credit, please contact me as early as possible—and definitely **by Wednesday, February 5**—to discuss it.
 The honors contract will require you to complete an independent project that explores one of our course themes in greater depth.
 For our class, I’m happy to supervise an additional final project or a more substantial, research-based term paper in lieu of the regular final project (come talk to me about your ideas!).
 More information can be found at <https://honors.arizona.edu/academics/honors-contracts>{: .text-break}.

 ## Excused Absences